Theories of Urban Practice

 - Portfolio or Writing Sample: The Theories of Urban Practice program welcomes activists, designers, researchers, professionals, and academics to apply.
 Applicants are given an option between submitting a visual portfolio or a writing sample to convey their talents and interests, especially in terms of creativity and/or critical thinking.
 Applicants may also submit both a portfolio and a writing sample.

 Option A: Portfolio

-The portfolio must be submitted in SlideRoom.
+The portfolio must be completed in SlideRoom only.
 Submit no more than 20 items that reflect your creativity and strengths.
 Examples may include pages from sketchbooks, design projects (e.g., architecture, landscape architecture, urban design, city planning, graphic design, or product design), or visual images that reflect hobbies or professional training (e.g., photographs, paintings, sculpture, posters, digital art, film, or models).
 Be prepared to provide descriptions for each item.

 Option B: Writing Sample

 The writing sample can be an academic paper, professional report, blog entry, nonfiction essay, piece of fiction, or combination of writing samples that you feel reflect your strengths as a critical thinker and writer for this program.
 Please submit as a single document no longer than 30 pages in length.
 Please note that the sample must be included with your online application.